 “Too many people overvalue what they are not and undervalue what they are.” – Malcolm Forbes

-Type 5 Moms tend to fear being helpless above all else.
+Enneagram 5 Moms tend to fear being helpless above all else.
 As a parent who is a 5, please know that you are useful and capable, regardless of what you currently know or do not know.
-Your kids need you to accept yourself as you already are so that you can also accept them as useful and capable, regardless of their growing knowledge or lack thereof.
+Your kids need you to accept yourself as you already are so that you can accept them as useful and capable, regardless of their growing knowledge or lack thereof.

 2. Don’t overwhelm your kids with big ideas.

 “Children understand and remember concepts best when they learn from direct personal experience.” – American artist Joseph Cornell

-As investigators, type 5s often struggle with not becoming absorbed by their own thoughts.
+As investigators, Enneagram 5s often struggle with not becoming absorbed by their own thoughts.
 Learn to communicate with your kids on their level.
 Children often need concrete examples that they can relate to understand abstract concepts.
-Break big ideas into smaller pieces and big tasks (like cleaning their rooms) into smaller steps appropriate for their age.
+Break big ideas into smaller pieces and big tasks (like cleaning their rooms) and chores appropriate for their age into smaller steps.

 3. Practice both detachment and empathy.